Dog fighting: United Arab Emirates

 Dog fighting is illegal in the United Arab Emirates according to Federal Law No. 16 of 2007 on animal welfare and its amendments in Federal Law No. 18 of 2016.
 It is considered an 'act of animal cruelty' that is punishable by either imprisonment for a term not exceeding one year, or a fine of 200,000 United Arab Emirates dirham, or both.

 United Kingdom

-Dog fighting remains illegal under U.K. law.
+Dog fighting is illegal under U.K. law.
 Despite periodic dog fight prosecutions, however, illegal canine pit battles continued after the Cruelty to Animals Act 1835 of England and Wales.
 The Protection of Animals Act 1911 was specific in outlawing "the fighting or baiting of animals".
 Sporting journals of the 18th and 19th centuries depict the Black Country and London as the primary English dog fight centers of the period.

-On 13 February 2019, the BBC News released an exposé on global dog fighting with strong U.K. links.
-The investigation started in June 2016, run by Hidden-in-Sight for the League Against Cruel Sports and latterly with the BBC.
-The exposé centred on a dog fighting group out of Bulgaria, who had been shipping fighting dogs around the world to over 20 countries.
-This exposé was the final piece of the Project BLOODLINE campaign that was set up to raise awareness of this cruel sport, the current weak sentencing options in the U.K. and show how animal crime links closely to existing policing priorities.
+In 2019, BBC News released an exposé on a global dog-fighting ring based out of Bulgaria with links to Wales.